swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

 each argument.
 A `distributed` method with `String` and `Int` parameters causes the runtime to invoke `decodeNextArgument` twice — once with `Argument` bound to `String`, and once with `Argument` bound to `Int`.
-This lets the implementation rely on `Codable` for decoding without any unsafe casting or guessing types.
+This lets the implementation rely on `Codable` for decoding without unsafe casting or type guessing.
 You can also use any other serialization scheme here, as long as it matches how the values were originally encoded on the sending side.